 Why does the Torah declare the Shomer Chayav for Geneivah, when in Pasuk 7, it declared him Patur for Geneivah and Aveidah?

-Ramban #1: In fact, the Din is the same in both cases - If there are witnesses, he brings them to substantiate his claim, and if not, a Shevu'ah will suffice.
+Ramban #1: In fact, the Din is the same in both cases - If there are witnesses, the Shomer brings them to substantiate his claim, and if not, a Shevu'ah will suffice.
 And the Torah mentions witnesses here and a Shevu'ah above, because when the animal dies in its owner's domain or falls off a cliff 1 or is stolen by armed bandits, in all likelihood there are no witnesses; whereas when a lion or a bear attacks the herd, all the shepherds gather to try and stave it off.

-Ramban #2 and Seforno: It is for the same reason that Isi ben Yeehudah, commenting on Pasuk 9, extrapolates from "Ein Ro'eh" that if the Oneis occurs in a location where there are witnesses, then we do not rely on a Shevu'ah.
+Ramban #2 and Seforno: It is for the same reason that Isi ben Yehudah, commenting on Pasuk 9, extrapolates from "Ein Ro'eh" that if the Oneis occurs in a location where there are witnesses, then we do not rely on a Shevu'ah.